llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of Apex class naming that should not be used :
+The following are examples of Apex class naming that should NOT be used :

 Class Name | Reason
 -----------|:------
-FHACustomer | Using acronyms should be avoided as they are not mnemonic
+MAPatient | Using acronyms should be avoided MedicaidPatient
 GrtBgClass | Whole words should be used in place of shortened versions  GreatBigClass
 addresshandler | Class does not begin with an uppercase letter
 Address_Handler | Underscores should be avoided